+Because we are only restricting to Lefschetz thimbles, we note that this category (even after taking triangulated split-closures) is a-priori \emph{smaller} than the stopped category $\text{WF}((\mathbb{C}^*)^n, W^{-1}(R))$ in the language of \cite{GPS1}.
+For example, when $W$ is the Laurent polynomial in (\ref{formula-for-Wcl}), thimbles are enough to recover the full stopped category.
+However, when $W$ is the Laurent polynomial from (\ref{W_L}), they are not.

 Let $L_1$ and $L_2$ be two objects in $\FS((\mathbb{C}^*)^n,W)$.
-Because of the holomorphic convexity of $(\mathbb{C}^*)^n$, together with the exactness of the Lagrangians $L_i$, one does have the necessary compactness to define a Floer cohomology vector space $HF(L_1,L_2)$ over $k$.
-This however fails to be independent of Hamiltonian isotopies.
-Indeed, as $L_1$ is wrapped positively to $L_1^+$ (or $L_2$ wrapped negatively to $L_2^{-}$), the pair $(L_1^+,L_2)$ will likely acquire more intersection points and the vector space $HF(L_1^+,L_2)$ grows bigger as a consequence.
-More accurately, we have a continuation map:
+The holomorphic convexity of $(\mathbb{C}^*)^n$, together with exactness of the Lagrangians $L_i$, ensure that we have the necessary compactness to define a Floer cohomology vector space $HF(L_1,L_2)$ over $k$.
+However, these vector spaces fails to be independent of Hamiltonian isotopies.
+Indeed, as $L_1$ is wrapped positively to $L_1^+$ (or $L_2$ wrapped negatively to $L_2^{-}$), the pair $(L_1^+,L_2)$ will likely acquire more intersection points and the vector space $HF(L_1^+,L_2)$ "grows" bigger as a consequence.
+More accurately, there is a continuation map:

 One therefore defines (see \cite{GPS1}) a wrapped Floer cohomology group by the following recipe:

 where the limit is taken over all positive wrappings $L^w_1$ that do not cross the stop $W^{-1}(-R)$.
 This is now invariant under Hamiltonian isotopies, up to canonical isomorphism.